All of Groundswell’s research is carried out by people who have experienced homelessness themselves.

 - develop achievable, practical solutions to create change based on what we hear.

-We employ a ‘Peer Research’ methodology where people with experience of homelessness are involved throughout the design and delivery of the research – making the topics, questions and language used tailored to the research participants.
-We utilise a broad range of methods to access a broad range of people.
+Researchers with experience of homelessness, our ‘peer researchers’, are involved throughout the design and delivery of all our research – deciding on the topics, questions and language put to the research participants.

 All our peers receive training before they begin as a researcher.

 The product of our research can be a report, an event or creating new resources.
 We always focus on practical recommendations and a clear and shared plan of action to create change.